 To prevent 32-bit registry settings from overwriting the 64-bit registry settings, computers that are running an x64-based version of Windows store the settings for 32-bit programs ina new branch in the registry.
 Users do not notice any changes during program installation.
 The registry redirection process enables program installations and program configuration settings to access the correct registry sub key without user intervention.

 32-bit programs and 64-bit programs that are running on an x64-based version of Windows operate in different modes and use the following sections in the registry:

 - Native mode64-bit programs run in Native mode and access keys and values that are stored in the followingregistry sub key:

 - 32-bit programs run in WOW64 mode and access keys and values that are stored in thefollowing registry sub key:

 To support the coexistence of 32-bit and 64-bit COM registration and program states, theWOW64 subsystem presents 32-bit programs by using another view of the registry.
 TheWOW64 subsystem uses registry redirection to intercept registry calls at the bit level.
 Registry redirection also makes sure that the registry calls are directed to the correct branches in the registry.

 When you install a new program or when you run a program on a Windows x64 Edition computer, registry calls made by 64-bit programs access the

-HKEY_LOCAL_MACHINE\Software\WOW6432nodesub key.
-By redirecting only the 32-bit program calls, WOW64 makes sure that programs always write to the appropriate registry sub key.
+sub key.
+Byredirecting only the 32-bit program calls, WOW64 makes sure that programs always write to the appropriate registry sub key.
 Registry redirection does not require program code modification, and this process is transparent to the user.